-ICOM Australia Award for International Relations (IAAIR)
+ICOM Australia Award (IAA)

-Two types of award are offered:
+Two categories of award are offered for:

 There was no award in 2008.